IronCoreLabs/cats-scalatest/README.md

 We currently crossbuild for Scala 2.10 & 2.11.

-To include this in your project, add the dependency (substituting version # as necessary):
+To include this in your project, add the dependency:

 ```
-libraryDependencies += "com.ironcorelabs" %% "cats-scalatest" % "1.0.0" % "test"
+libraryDependencies += "com.ironcorelabs" %% "cats-scalatest" % "1.0.1" % "test"
 ```
 This version is built against [Cats](https://github.com/non/cats) `0.2.0` and [ScalaTest](http://www.scalatest.org/) `2.2.4`.